Jemgoss/porter/docs/content/cli/explain.md

 ```
       --action string       Hide parameters and outputs that are not used by the specified action.
       --cnab-file string    Path to the CNAB bundle.json file.
+      --custom              Output the custom properties of the bundle file.
+Must supply -o [yaml|json].
   -f, --file porter.yaml    Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
       --force               Force a fresh pull of the bundle
   -h, --help                help for explain